-This series of articles was first posted in August 2006!
+This is part of a series of articles that first posted in August 2006.

 The 1958 Spencer Tracy film “The Last Hurrah” is about “an old Irish-American political boss, running for reelection as a mayor of a U.S. town for the last time,” an“outstanding look at old time politics as it begins to give way to the era of mass media.”

 Half a century later we’ve entered yet another new era, so it’s time for a remake.
 The new version of the movie could involve a member of Congress, or for that matter a state legislator, who is coming to grips with the fact that the times have passed them by and their approach to their job hasn’t kept pace.